Gregorius' HR rallies Phillies, cuts Braves' NL East lead

 Gregorius’ HR rallies Phillies, cuts Braves’ NL East lead

 PHILADELPHIA (AP) — Didi Gregorius hit a go-ahead, three-run home run in the seventh inning, Bryce Harper had an RBI double and the Philadelphia Phillies pulled closer to first place in the NL East with an 8-6 victory over the Pittsburgh Pirates.
-Philadelphia moved within a game of first-place Atlanta after the Braves lost 6-5 to San Diego in the completion of a suspended game that was halted in the fifth inning on July 21.
-The Braves were set to play their regularly scheduled game at San Diego later Friday night.
-The Phillies bullpen tied a major league record with its 34th blown save, but Philadelphia still won its fourth straight and eighth in 10 games.
+The Phillies moved within 1 1/2 games of first-place Atlanta after the Braves split two games in San Diego.
+They also trail St. Louis by five games for the second and final NL wild card with eight games left.
+Philadelphia’s bullpen tied a major league record with its 34th blown save, but the team still won its fourth straight and eighth in 10 games.